matthewjdenny/ContentStructure/README.md

     devtools::install_github("matthewjdenny/ContentStructure")

-I have  had success installing with R 3.2.0+ installed but if you do not have the latest version of R installed, it should work as long as you install the dependencies first with the following block of code:
+I have  had success installing with R 3.2.0+ installed but if you do not have the latest version of R installed, or run into some install errors (please email if you do), it should work as long as you install the dependencies first with the following block of code:

     install.packages( pkgs = c("BH","coda","RcppArmadillo","gridBase",
-    "gplots","ggplot2","slam","snowfall","vegan"), dependencies = TRUE)
+    "gplots","slam","vegan"), dependencies = TRUE)

 If all went well, check out the `?ContentStructure` help file to see a full working example with info on how the data should look.